machinat/sociably/website/docs/staged-dialog.md

 - `platform` - `string`, the platform name where the dialog happen.
 - `channel` - `object`, the channel where the dialog happen.
-- `vars` - `object`, a state object you can used to store data.
-The data is per execution scoped, you can consider it as using the `var` keyword in a function.
+- `vars` - `object`, a state object for storing data.

-### Execute Time and Render Time

-While a script executing, the following 2 steps about the content would happen:

-1. When a content node is met, the content function is called for retrieving the message.
-2. After a `PROMPT` or at the end of script, messages collected from content nodes is rendered and sent.

-The 2 steps happens at different time, we call them _execute time_ and _render time_.
-Flow related logic like asking the question before `PROMPT` is handled at _execute time_.
-The presentation of the question is then determined at render time while rendering the message.
+`vars` is a special state exists while script is executing.
+The data is available locally under per execution scope.
+We'll use the `vars` a lot later, to store the user's answer and proceed the conversation according to it.

-## Keyword Element
+### Keyword Element

 The keyword element work just like keywords in script language, the dialog would be proceeded according to keywords met in the **script**.
 Here are the available keywords and their props: